HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

 #### Co-authoring
 In some cases, additional confirmation / sign-off is needed - this is common for special procedures, controlled substances.
-For the scope of this ImplementationGuide, we say that the order is not active until it is fully co-signed.

-TO DO: DO NOT SAY SIGNATURE
+This ImplementationGuide currently addresses fulfillment of orders, and the co-authoring is therefore not in the primary scope.

 #### Prior Auth
-Any
+Prior Authorization is a common use case.
+Depending on the jurisdictions, it may happen as a rule, or may be required to prefent fraud, or to allow patients to decide considering also the costs, even if the processes and criteria are broadly different.
+This is also prior to execution and as such not a primary scope.

+Co-authoring, prior authorization are processes that include different participants and can be itself a type of "workflow" - sometimes predefined, sometimes *ad-hoc*.
+It is expectable that these two cases of pre-authoring may use the same mechanisms described in this specification.
+{:.stu-note}